LucasEisenberg07/LucasEisenberg07/README.md

 Hello!
 My name is Lucas Eisenberg.
 I am a second year student at University of British Colombia.
-I am hoping to go into Computer Science and Physics for my degree.
+I am in Computer Science and Physics.
 <!--
 **LucasEisenberg07/LucasEisenberg07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.